Analysis of the blowout plasma wakefields produced by drive beams with elliptical symmetry

-We note that this wake potential, which determines the motion of ultra-relativistic electrons in the blowout cavity is quadratic in $x$ and $y$.
-As this potential thus represents a two-dimensional simple-harmonic oscillator, focal characteristics and thus matched beam conditions in both transverse planes can be derived from Eq. \ref{eq:wakepotential_cart}.
-In general, the wakefields can be derived from the gradient of the wake potential, as
+where $p_p^2 = a_p b_p$ and $d_p^2 = a_p^2 + b_p^2$.
+The potential $\psi$ which dictates the beam electron motion is quadratic in both $x$ and $y$ in the blowout cavity.
+As $\psi$ has the form of a two-dimensional harmonic oscillator, focal characteristics and matched (equilibrium propagation) beam conditions in both transverse axes are derivable from Eq. \ref{eq:wakepotential_cart}.
+In general, the wakefields can be derived from the gradient of the wake potential, as:

-Here $\alpha_p = a_p/b_p$ represents the ellipticity of the plasma blowout at a longitudinal position.
-Note the linearity of the transverse wakefields in their coordinate.
-The relative root mean square error (RRMSE) between the fields predicted by an elliptical fit to the sheath, in combination with the above equations ($x_i$) and the PIC simulated transverse fields ($\hat{x_i}$), is shown in Figure \ref {fig:shortbeam} and is calculated by considering each data point within the blowout boundary: RRMSE $= \sqrt{ \sum_{i=1}^{n}(x_{i} - \hat{x_{i}}))^2/\sum_{i=1}^{n} (\hat{x_{i}}^2})$.
-This illustrates that our prediction for the transverse wakes using the elliptical model coincides well with simulations.